-Showing honey is very time-consuming, but it can be great fun.
-You must pay attention to detail and you must take it seriously to win prizes, but don’t become too obsessed with winning.
+Showing honey is time-consuming, but it can be great fun and very rewarding.
+You must pay attention to detail, and take it seriously to win prizes.
+Don’t become too obsessed with winning.

 - The local shows are good shop-windows for beekeeping.

 Read the schedule very carefully.
-Check that you are using the most up to date schedule.
 Check that your honey is entered in the correct class.
 Check that you are using the right type and size of jar.

 Ask for help using grading glasses, to ensure your honey is placed in the correct class.

 Go for the easier classes!
-The light and medium clear honey classes are the most popular, but the most difficult to win.
-If the schedule asks for two jars of honey the jars should match in every respect.
+The light and medium clear honey classes are the most popular, and the most difficult to win.
+If the schedule asks for two jars of honey, the jars should match in every respect.

 Honey must be shown in 454g squat glass honey jars.
 Check if plastic or metal lids are specified.
 The judge will look for a full jar of honey.
-If there is a gap between the top of the honey and the lid, the judge will throw out the entry as underweight, without opening the jar.
+If there is an airgap between the top of the honey and the lid, the judge will throw out the entry as underweight, without even opening the jar.
 It pays to slightly overfill the jars.

-Check that you position the label correctly on the jar.
+Check that you position the labels correctly on the jar.
 If the schedule says ½ inch from the bottom of the jar, make a plywood template to set the label correctly.
+The label should be positioned halfway between the seams of the jar.
 Ensure your lids are clean.